 Joyce said the result was the best in Qantas' 95-year history and "the best result in Australian aviation history, full stop".

 After a turbulent few years and a capacity war with Virgin Australia and cashed- up international carriers, Qantas has declared a fully franked final dividend of 7 cents a share, its first since 2009.

 The dividend, costing A$134 million will be part of a A$500m capital return announced today, with the remaining A$366m committed to an on-market share buyback.

 Workers have been subject to a wage freeze under the transformation programme and full-timers would get a bonus of up to A$3000 each and part-timers A$2500.

-The company now expects to realise A$2.16 billion in savings and revenue benefits by June next year.
+The company now expects to realise A$2.16b in savings and revenue benefits by next June.

-Qantas didn't provide guidance for the next financial year though it indicated a further A$450 million in transformation benefits were expected in the coming year and capital expenditure was likely to be around A$1.5 billion.
+Qantas didn't provide guidance for the next financial year although it indicated a further A$450m in transformation benefits were expected in the coming year and capital expenditure was likely to be around A$1.5b.